Nick-Nyler/Object-Relations-Code-Challenge---Articles/README.md

 # Articles Code Challenge

 A Python application modeling Authors, Articles, and Magazines with a SQLite database using raw SQL queries.
+This project implements object-oriented programming principles, raw SQL operations, and proper database relationships without using SQLAlchemy.

+## Project Overview

+This project models a many-to-many relationship between `Authors`, `Articles`, and `Magazines`:
+- An `Author` can write many `Articles`.
+- A `Magazine` can publish many `Articles`.
+- An `Article` belongs to both an `Author` and a `Magazine`.
+- The `Author`-`Magazine` relationship is many-to-many through the `Articles` table.

+The application uses SQLite for data persistence, includes a comprehensive test suite, and provides a CLI tool for interactive querying.

+## Features
+* Author, Article, and Magazine classes with SQL-based CRUD operations
+* Relationship methods for articles, magazines, and authors
+* Transaction handling and error management
+* Comprehensive test suite
+* CLI tool for interactive querying
+* Optimized SQL queries with indexes

+## Database Schema
+* authors: id, name
+* magazines: id, name, category
+* articles: id, title, author_id, magazine_id

-## Setup
+## Setup Instructions

+### Prerequisites
+- Python 3.8+
+- `pip` for installing dependencies
+- Git for version control

 1. **Create virtual environment**:
    ```bash